Change-point detection based on weighted two-sample U-statistics: Proofs

 \subsection{Proof of Theorem~\ref{thm:mainresult}}

 First, we show in the following proposition that the degenerate part is asymptotically negligible. \begin{proposition} Let $\Psi$ be the kernel given by Hoeffding's decomposition of $h$ in \eqref{hoeffding}, satisfying the variation condition.
-Let
+Moreover, we assume that \eqref{eq:mix-2} holds.
+Then, under the null hypothesis $H_0$, as $n\rightarrow \infty$